csalmeida/ruby-fundamentals/README.md

 an_array[4] # nil
 ```

-Values can also be assigned to array positions, _a_ will be replaced with _Bug_:
+Values can also be assigned to array positions, position `0` will no longer point at the value `'a'` and will point at `"Bug"` instead:

 ``` ruby
 # object-types/arrays.rb